Vema Seamount: Biology

-Fish on the seamount are commercially fished, with the late 1970s and 1980s seeing the initiation of Mackerel scad and tuna fishing, respectively.
-Rock lobsters in particular were heavily used; they disappeared from Vema Seamount after overfishing in the 1960s, briefly recovered and then disappeared again by 1981 due to renewed overfishing.
+Fish on the seamount were commercially fished.
+Rock lobsters in particular were heavily exploited; they disappeared from Vema Seamount after overfishing in the 1960s, briefly recovered, and then disappeared again by 1981 due to renewed overfishing.
 The collapse of this fishery is one of the first instances of a seamount fishery collapsing, and has been cited as an example of how fisheries outside of exclusive economic zones end up ungoverned and abused.
-Today Vema Seamount is closed to fishery by the South East Atlantic Fisheries Organisation, and man-made debris such as crab traps and ropes can be found on Vema Seamount.
+Vema Seamount was closed to fishery in 2007 by the South East Atlantic Fisheries Organisation, and man-made debris such as crab traps and ropes can be found there.
+The ecosystem is classified as "threatened" by the Food and Agriculture Organization.